-- riot or civil commotion

 - acts of foreseeable violence

 - acts involving military operations

 - war, invasion, or civil war whether it's declared or not.

 Riot or civil commotion if you've already left on your journey before the event starts and you try your best to avoid it.